camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 {{< img src="../img/pizza-order-process-send-rejection-email.png" >}}

-Open the process with the modeler plugin.
+Open the process with Camunda Modeler.
 Click on the reject email service task.
 In the properties view, set the `Expression` property to `${orderBusinessLogic.rejectOrder(execution)}`.

 When you are done, save all resources, perform a Maven build and redeploy the process application.